Howletts & Port Lympne

 Members/Season Ticket holders, please note that you will be required to pre-book your visit to allow us to responsibly manage visitor numbers.
 More information in FAQ below.

 To ensure that social distancing can be properly observed at all times during your visit, we will be admitting a limited number of visitors to the park per day.
 To be certain you will gain entry, please buy online and in advance.
-We have implemented a safe walking route around the parks to ensure the 2m (roughly the length of a tiger) social distancing guidance can be followed and additional toilet facilities will be available.
+The 2m (roughly the length of a tiger) social distancing guidance can be followed safely on all walking routes and additional toilet facilities will be available.

 Howletts Wild Animal Park and Port Lympne Hotel & Reserve have been thoroughly deep cleaned and our cleaning teams have been expanded.
 We have also installed additional hand sanitiser points around the park, have implemented strict cleaning regimes and have installed additional signage to remind visitors of hand washing guidelines.